pbakaus/viewporter/README.md

 Viewporter is almost zero configuration.
 There's only one constant to check if Viewporter is in fact running, a convienience method to detect landscape orientation and a smart ready callback function.
 In addition, there's a couple of events you will likely want to use.

+### Options

+* z.viewporter.forceDetection (Boolean) - defaults to false, enabling it will cause the Viewporter not to use its profiles for devices (see devicepixel demo)

 ### Constants

 * z.viewporter.ACTIVE